ibm-cloud-docs/Cloudant/guides/backup-guide-using-replication.md

 do the following steps:

 1. Find the ID of the checkpoint document for the last replication.
-    It's stored in the `_replication_id` field of the replication document, found in the `_replicator` database.
+    The ID is stored in the `_replication_id` field of the replication document, found in the `_replicator` database.
 2. Open the checkpoint document at `/$DATABASE/_local/$REPLICATION_ID`, where `$REPLICATION_ID` is the ID you found in the previous step,